junxit/us-congress-bills-110/metadata.md

 - 2007-10-16 — Introduced in House
 - 2007-10-16 — Introduced in House
 - 2007-10-16 — Referred to the House Committee on Science and Technology.
+- 2007-10-22 — Considered under suspension of the rules. (consideration: CR H11816-11817)
+- 2007-10-22 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+751.
+- 2007-10-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-22 — Mr. Gordon moved to suspend the rules and agree to the resolution.
+- 2007-10-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11816)
+- 2007-10-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11816)